lammps/lammps/doc/src/pair_lepton.rst

 For pair style *lepton/coul* only the "coul" value of the :doc:`special_bonds <special_bonds>` settings apply in case the interacting pair is also connected with a bond.
 The potential energy will *only* be added to the "ecoul" property.

+In addition to the functions listed below, both pair styles support in addition a custom "zbl(zi,zj,r)" function which computes the Ziegler-Biersack-Littmark (ZBL) screened nuclear repulsion for describing high-energy collisions between atoms.
+For details of the function please see the documentation for :doc:`pair style zbl
+<pair_zbl>`.
+The arguments of the function are the atomic numbers of
+atom i (zi), atom j (zj) and the distance r.
+Please see the examples above.

 ----------